-Activation data for Luna SAs are protected by keeping the PED keys under separate, role-based physical control and keeping the associated PED key PINs in separate safe deposit boxes under the same separate, role-based control.
+Activation data for Luna SAs are protected by keeping the USB authentication tokens under separate, rolebased physical control with backups in separate safe deposit boxes under the same separate, role-based control.
 Access to additional administrative passwords and keys to access the Luna SA are similarly protected.
 All DigiCert personnel are instructed not to write down their password or ever share it with or disclose it to another individual.